ringcentral/engage-digital-api-docs/docs/interactions/structured-messages/quick-start.md

 <img class="img-fluid" width="280" src="../../../img/structured-messages-new-channel-button.png">

 Give this channel a name.
 For our example here, we'll call it "Engage Messaging Example".
+Make sure to select the community you just created.
 While here, let's enable web messaging by checking the "Enable Web Messaging" box.

 <img class="img-fluid" width="800" src="../../../img/structured-messages-create-channel.png">

-## Set Agent Permissions to the Channel
+### Set Agent Permissions to the Channel

 For agents to interact with messages from a channel, make sure to set the proper permissions for that agent.
 In this instance, you are making sure your agent has read and reply permissions.
 Just check both boxes to make sure your agent can receive and respond to messages.

 <img class="img-fluid" width="730" src="../../../img/structured-messages-edit-permissions.png">

-## Configure Channel Mode
+### Configure Channel Mode

-There are two types of channel modes: asynchronus and realtime.
-For our testing purposes, we want realtime, but for some interactions, the channel mode could be asynchronus (when responding to email for example).
+There are three types of channel modes: asynchronus, real time, and triage.
+For our testing purposes, we want real time, but for some interactions, the channel mode could be asynchronus (when responding to email for example).
 Find the channel mode settings under Routing, and then select Channel Modes to configure.

 <img class="img-fluid" width="540" src="../../../img/structured-messages-channel-mode.png">

-Now let's add our Engage Messaging Example to the realtime channel.
-First click the pencil icon to edit the realtime channel.
+Now let's add our Engage Messaging Example to the real time channel.
+First click the pencil icon to edit the real time channel.

+!!!
+Note
+    These channel modes can be renamed to a custom name and may not be the name used for the real time mode.
+For our Quick Start, we are using the default channel mode name.

 <img class="img-fluid" width="800" src="../../../img/structured-messages-channel-modes-edit.png">